Mental and Emotional Health

 Please note that the legend is only a guide.
 If you have any questions about a service, we encourage you to reach out to the organization directly.

 In line with the Public Health recommendation to practice social distancing, Carizon is offering ongoing counselling and support to individuals and families through telephone and video conferencing.
+An up-to-date listing of Carizon’s current and upcoming programing can viewed at the above link.

 Adults and frontline workers who are dealing with the realities of COVID-19 can call ConnexOntario at 1-866-531-2600 for mental health, addictions, and problem gambling support.